DisneyGaming/openstream-server/README.md

 - You can use Environment variables in place of values
 	- $(HOME) will be replaced by the value of $HOME
 	- $$ will be replaced by $ --> $$(HOME) will be replaced by $(HOME)
-- env: Adds or overwrites Environment variables for the commands/applications run by Openstream.
+- env: Adds or overwrites Environment variables for the commands/applications run by Opentrea.
 	- "Variable name":"Variable value"
 - apps: The list of applications
 	- Example: